 Pedestrian crossing control helps traffic engineers, urban planners and road designers meet the challenge of safely accommodating pedestrians while also serving the needs of other road users.
-This webinar will lead participants through the updated content in TAC’s Pedestrian Crossing Control Guide, 3rd Edition, which features the introduction of two new treatments: enhanced crosswalks with side-mounted signs (GM+), and rectangular rapid flashing beacons (RRFBs).
+This webinar lead participants through the updated content in TAC’s Pedestrian Crossing Control Guide, 3rd Edition, which features the introduction of two new treatments: enhanced crosswalks with side-mounted signs (GM+), and rectangular rapid flashing beacons (RRFBs).

 Jeannette Montufar, MORR Transportation Consulting